Ghostscript12/RandomButton/README.md

 Also requires the python module Praw.
 Run pip install praw in the command line to accomplish this.

-Other requirements:
+Dependancys:

-npm install python-shell
+npm install python-shell --save npm install nodemailer --save

+pip install praw